 - Short-Term Loan Information and Online Application

 Federal Direct Unsubsidized Loans are not based on financial need.
-Interest is charged beginning the day the loan is disbursed until the loan is repaid in full.
+The interest rate is 5.41% (projected for 2013-2014) is charged beginning the day the loan is disbursed until the loan is repaid in full.
+The interest rate is tied to the U.S. Treasury 10-year borrowing rate, plus 3.6% to offset costs, and is adjusted each year on July 1.
 Students may pay the interest while they are in school, during the grace period, or during deferment, or they may capitalize the interest (by adding it to the total principal of the loan).

 Again, you have the option to borrow less by changing the amount online through MyAwards before accepting the loan.
 For loan limits, see the Graduate/Professional Loan Limits chart.